 Using that limited criteria, the cutoff for significant income is earning 4-5% of your total income on the side.

 Side Jobs as a Regular Source of Income

-While the Fed asked about significant income, they also asked a question seemingly more focused on supplemental income.
-“In the past 12 months, to what extent has the money earned from occasional paid work activities or side jobs been a regular source of income for you?” was posed to the same population.
+While the Fed asked about significant income, they also asked a question more focused on supplemental income.
+“In the past 12 months, to what extent has the money earned from occasional paid work activities or side jobs been a regular source of income for you?”.

 |Did Your Side Job Provide a Regular Source of Income?||Number of Americans||Percentage of Side Job Workers|